Craig Johnson

 A great deal of the processing power of our brain and the space in our memory is devoted to facial recognition.
 The average person can recognize 5,000 faces according to findings in a recent Smithsonian magazine article.

-Switch to the image tab of Google or Bing and try your query there.
+Switch to the image tab of Bing or Google and try your query there.
 Instead of a sea of listings, you'll get a gallery of faces—exactly the kind of searching for which your brain is highly evolved.
 If your subject is mentioned in a caption to a photo or anywhere near a photo on a website, an image search should find that picture.

 Use image searching to eliminate false positives too.
 Let's say you found a profile somewhere that matches your subject's name but has no photos that would let you know for sure.
 That profile lists an employer and a tennis club and a fraternity.
 When you run all that through an image search you see photos of a complete stranger.
 You now know that profile is not the one you were looking for.